feisalborjass/Biquadris/README.md

 # Biquadris Design Document

 ## Introduction
 This document outlines the implementation of Biquadris, a game that is similar to Tetris and programmed in C++.
+It was developed in Fall 2019 for CS241, a group project of three at the University of Waterloo.

 ## Overview
 Our project can be divided into six main classes: